 - Build up a no claims discount.
 Read no claims discounts explained.

 - Consider a telematics policy – also known as black box insurance.

 For more ideas, check out our top tips for cheap car insurance.

 How much does car insurance cost?

-The average car insurance premium costs £734, according to data from our Premium drivers report for the first quarter of 2018.
-The cheapest car insurance policy costs, on average, £611.
+The average car insurance premium costs £731, according to data from our Premium Drivers report for the third quarter of 2018.
+But it will always depend on your circumstances.

 Is it cheaper to pay car insurance annually or monthly?

-Paying for your car insurance annually, in a lump sum, is usually cheaper than paying monthly.
+Paying an annual lump sum for car insurance is usually cheaper than paying monthly.
 A monthly payment plan could mean you pay more for your car insurance as you might be charged interest on the instalments.